Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

 ## Quantum lattice systems with different internal structures

-In this section, we will explain in detail for the common categories of quantum lattice systems implemented in this package about how their algebras and generators are organized according to the above three level hierarchy.
+In this section, we will explain in detail the common categories of quantum lattice systems implemented in this package, focusing on how their algebras and generators are organized according to the above three-level hierarchy.

 ### Canonical complex fermionic, canonical complex bosonic and hard-core bosonic systems